Gamekeeper

 Working environment

-You could work in a park, in woodland or in a workshop.
+You could work on a country estate or in woodland.

 Your working environment may be physically demanding and outdoors in all weathers.